Wise Business vs Personal: What’s the difference? [2025]

 Last updated

-Wise was founded in the UK in 2011, with a mission to make it easier, cheaper and faster to transact internationally.
-Today, Wise has over 13 million personal and business customers around the world, and offers low cost international payments, as well as multi-currency personal and business accounts with transparent pricing and mid-market rate currency exchange.
+Today, Wise has over 12 million personal and business customers around the world, and offers low cost international payments, as well as multi-currency personal and business accounts with transparent pricing and mid-market rate currency exchange.

-Personal customers can open a Wise account online or in the Wise app for free, to hold 50+ currencies, send payments to 77+ countries, and get a linked debit card to spend and withdraw in 170+ countries.
+Personal customers can open a Wise account online or in the Wise app for free, to hold 40+ currencies, send payments to 140+ countries, and get a linked debit card to spend and withdraw in 150+ countries.

-Wise business customers pay a one off fee to get full account access, and get all of these features, plus multi-user access, batch payments, cloud accounting integrations and more.
+Business customers pay a one off fee to get full account access, and get all of these features, plus multi-user access, batch payments, cloud accounting integrations and more.

 We’ll cover everything you need to know about fees and features for both Wise personal and business services in this article.